flpsandor/ITBC-Logger/README.md

   "email":"string"
 }
 ```
--Responses:
+###Responses:
 - 201 - Registered
 - 400 - Bad Request
   - email must be valid
   - username at least 3 characters
   - password at least 8 characters and one letter and one number and one special
 - 409 - Conflict
   - username already exist
   - email already exist